 - 2 cups heavy whipping cream

-- Choose your desire containers (e.g. glass dish, glass cups, glass bowl) that are enough to hold about 6-cup of pudding.
+- Choose your desired containers (e.g. glass cups, trifle bowls) that are enough to hold about 6-cup of pudding.

-- In a large mixing bowl with an electric mixer, beat the cream until soft peak form.
-Add vanilla extract and half the sweetened condensed milk.
+- In a large mixing bowl with an electric mixer fitted with a whisk attachment, beat the cream until soft peak forms.
+Add vanilla and just ½ of the sweetened condensed milk.
 Whip everything together and taste to try.
 If it is not sweet enough, add more sweetened condensed milk.
-Beat until stiff peak form.
+Beat until stiff peak forms.

 - Place a layer of whipped cream at the bottom of a container.
-Smooth out the cream.
-Sprinkle some biscuit crumbs over evenly.
+Smooth out the cream with a spoon, especially around the edge.
+Sprinkle a layer of cookie crumbs over evenly.
+Gentlely press down the crumbs with a clean spoon.
 Repeat with another layer of whipped cream, and then another layer of crumbs.
-Continue the layers to a desired level.
+Continue with the layers to a desired level.
 Finish with crumbs over the top of the pudding.
 Repeat with other containers.

 - Cover the containers with plastic wrap.
-Chill in the freezer for at least 4 hours.
-Leave the pudding at room temperature for 20 minutes to soften before serving.
+Chill in the freezer for at least 6 hours (best overnight).
+Leave the pudding at room temperature for 15 – 20 minutes to soften before serving.

-- Make sure the biscuits are being crushed very fine, like sawdust.
+- The cookies should be crushed very fine, like sawdust.
 Fine crumbs would give the pudding better texture.

 - To make it more efficient, I like to put the whipped cream in a pipping bag, then pipe the whipped cream in the cups.
 After that, I smoothed out the surface with a spoon.